johannes87/Hotspot-Menubar/Roadmap.md

 *   * Make it hidden when not connected
 *   * Make preferences accessible when not connected

+* Add notification message when 100 MB (set by user, maybe on first launch) are transferred

+* Create simple first launch screen, maybe just use defaults.
+Or a simple first launch splash that tells the defaults.

 # Done

 * Gather data on how much data has been transferred on the interface